Jeff Sessions: Controversies about Russia

-On March 16, 2018, Sessions fired McCabe hours before the deputy director would have qualified for a government pension, citing McCabe's lack of candor to the Department's Inspector General.
+On March 16, 2018, Sessions fired McCabe hours before the deputy director would have qualified for a government pension, citing McCabe's lack of candor to the department's inspector general.

 Recusal from election investigation, and relationship with President Trump

 The idea that Sessions might have to recuse himself from the Russia investigation was raised almost as soon as he took office.
 Trump was concerned about the implications of such a recusal, reportedly telling aides that he needed a loyalist overseeing the investigation.
 In early March he told White House counsel Don McGahn to urge Sessions to retain oversight of the investigation, but Sessions told McGahn he intended to follow the advice of Justice Department lawyers.

 On March 2, 2017, Sessions announced that he would recuse himself from any investigations into Russia's interference in the 2016 presidential election, or any other matters related to the 2016 presidential election.
 He had been advised to do so by career Justice Department personnel, citing concerns about impartiality given his prominent role in the Trump election campaign.
 When told that a special counsel had been appointed, the president slumped back in his chair and said, "Oh my God.
 This is terrible.
 This is the end of my presidency.
-I'm fucked."
-That same day, The Wall Street Journal reported that Sessions's contacts with Russians had been investigated, but it was not clear whether the investigation was ongoing.
+I'm fucked," then elaborating, “Everyone tells me if you get one of these independent counsels it ruins your presidency.
+It takes years and years and I won’t be able to do anything.
+This is the worst thing that ever happened to me.”
+That same day, The Wall Street Journal reported that Sessions' contacts with Russians had been investigated, but it was not clear whether the investigation was ongoing.
 Sessions said during a televised interview that the recusal was not an admission of any wrongdoing.
 On June 8, 2017, James Comey, who had been dismissed as FBI director a month earlier, testified before the Senate Intelligence Committee that he had expected Sessions to recuse himself from the Russia investigation two weeks before he did so, for classified reasons that made Sessions's continued engagement in the investigation "problematic".

 A few days after he announced his recusal, Sessions traveled to Mar-a-Lago to meet with Trump.
 Sessions wanted to talk about implementing Trump's proposed travel ban, but instead Trump berated him for recusing himself and asked him to reverse his recusal.
 Sessions refused.
 In May 2017, Sessions offered to resign after receiving criticism from Trump, but Trump did not accept the resignation.